Students in Ferrum’s School of Natural Sciences and Mathematics have interned at the following companies and schools:

 - Fabrication of Polyoxometalate Supercapacitor Devices

 - Optimization of Melt Processed Photoluminescent Polymer Blend

 - Inexpensive Chemistry Labs That Meet SOL Requirements

 - Ken Bradshaw ’04 worked with Dr. George Byrd researching pesticide resistance in corn earworm.
 Ken is currently a graduate student in the Department of Agronomy, The University of Georgia.

 - Derek Ritenour ’06 worked with Dr. Daryl Nash researching the impact of participation in agriculture courses on high school students’ performance on high stakes tests, such as the Virginia Standards of Learning exams.
 Derek is current employed as a vocational agriculture teacher by the Frederick County Public School District.

 The nearly 800 acre Ferrum campus serves as an outdoor classroom.
 The beautiful campus gardens include an Arboretum run by the Horticulture Program and two campus greenhouses.
 Students have been instrumental in the construction of many of the campus gardens and in greenhouse management.

-The School of Natural Sciences and Mathematics offers several work-study positions, giving students a chance to fine-tune their laboratory skills while working side by side with professors.
-Check the Student Employment site for the most current available positions.
+- The School of Natural Sciences and Mathematics offers several work-study positions, giving students a chance to fine-tune their laboratory skills while working side by side with professors.